-The Apprentices Graduation is fundamentally about celebrating our apprentices.
+The Apprentice Graduation is fundamentally about celebrating our apprentices.
 Read about our previous amazing Apprentice Graduation Ceremonies and download the event brochures.

 The 2021 graduation was our biggest ever successfully delivered via the Remo conferencing platform supported by Digital Leaders.